Y4NN777/Y7-local-commenter-ext/README.md

 <div align="center">

-**Built with privacy and care by developers, for developers**
+**Built with privacy in mind and care by a developer, for developers**

-*Keep your sensitive and self-written code local, keep your privacy intact*
+*Keep your code local, keep your privacy intact*

 </div>